Data-Mining-CS568/NG-DBSCAN/README.md

 	- phase2.cpp - used to create the propagation tree and list of clusters.

-	- metric_main.cpp - main method to calculate metrics for NG-DBSCAN.
+	- ngdbscan_metric_main.cpp - main method to calculate metrics for NG-DBSCAN.

-	- metric_calculate.cpp - contains Functions to contain metrics.
+	- metric_functions.cpp - contains Functions to contain metrics.

 	- dbscan_metrics_main.cpp - main method to calculate metrics for DBSCAN.